 The NCIS uses standardised coding schema to ensure data is comparable across Australian and New Zealand jurisdictions and with other data collections.
 Data comparability increases the value of the NCIS as a tool for research and analysis.

-The NCIS utilises several coding schema within its core, supplementary and speciality data fields.
+The NCIS uses several coding schema within its core, supplementary and speciality data fields.

-The coding schema utilised by the NCIS is derived from three sources: the Australian National Health Data Dictionary (NHDD), the International Classification of External Causes of Injury (ICECI) and internally developed codes tailored for Australian and New Zealand cultural sensitivities and coronial investigation.
+The coding schema used by the NCIS comes from three sources: the Australian National Health Data Dictionary (NHDD), the International Classification of External Causes of Injury (ICECI) and internally developed codes tailored for Australian and New Zealand cultural sensitivities and coronial investigation.

 - Incident Activity